Shoheicode/dismech-rods-python/README.md

 If attempting this on Windows, note that currently the modeling software only works with very specific drivers.
 The implementation currently works with older windows drivers.

-One of the implentations that this currently works for is:
+One of the implentations that this currently works for is: <br>
 Windows Driver: 10.0.22621.1

+Needing to update the list of drivers that can be used by the libraries

 - **macOS**: Because this uses the MKL, it's not certain to run on Apple silicone.
 - **macOS**: If you're running a mac, it's highly recommended you use a package manager like [MacPorts](https://www.macports.org/install.php) or [homebrew](https://brew.sh/).
 Instructions below are for MacPorts.